Morphine Addiction

 Is Morphine Addictive?

 Yes, morphine can be extremely addictive.
-Addiction to Morphine develops for several reasons and is often the result of consistent abuse.
+Morphine addiction develops for several reasons and is often the result of consistent abuse.

-The nature of addiction is that a person's body eventually gets used to a drug, and they will need increasingly larger doses of Morphine in order to feel its effects.
+The nature of addiction is that a person's body eventually gets used to a drug, and they will need increasingly larger doses of morphine to feel its effects.
 This is known as tolerance.
-Once tolerance develops, users will experience withdrawal symptoms when they don't take Morphine, which can make quitting extremely difficult.
+Once tolerance develops, users will experience withdrawal symptoms when they don't take morphine, which can make quitting extremely difficult.

-In many cases, the psychological dependence on Morphine develops soon after the physical one.
-This means that someone addicted to Morphine will compulsively look for and abuse it, even as they know it's causing them harm.
+In many cases, psychological dependence on morphine develops soon after physical dependence.
+This means that someone addicted to morphine will compulsively look for and abuse it, even though they know it's causing them harm.

-Morphine addiction is similar to Heroin addiction and can be very challenging to overcome.
-Suddenly stopping the use of Morphine can be extremely uncomfortable and unpleasant.
-That's why a medically managed detoxification, where a healthcare provider helps you stop using the drug safely, is often the best way to get it out of your body.
+Morphine addiction is similar to heroin addiction and can be very challenging to overcome.
+Suddenly stopping the use of morphine can be extremely uncomfortable and unpleasant.
+That's why a medically managed detoxification, where a healthcare provider helps you stop using the drug safely, is often the best way to get morphine out of your body.

 Morphine can be highly addictive due to the rapid development of tolerance.
 Classified as a Schedule II drug, it is primarily prescribed for the treatment of moderate to severe pain.
 Doctors also administer morphine to patients after major surgeries, for cancer-related pain, and to assist with end-of-life breathing difficulties.

-To deter misuse, some Morphine pills now include special codes that prevent them from being crushed, snorted, or injected.
-While this has reduced the potential for addiction with prescribed Morphine, there are still risks associated with illegally manufactured Morphine.
+To deter misuse, some morphine pills now include special codes that prevent them from being crushed, snorted, or injected.
+While this has reduced the potential for addiction with prescribed morphine, there are still risks associated with illegally manufactured versions.

-Morphine abuse is a serious problem.
 According to statistics, millions of people in the United States misuse prescription pain medications like morphine.
-This can lead to health issues, accidents, and even death.

-• The number of Morphine addicts admitted to the emergency room increased by 106% between the years of 2004 and 2008.
+• The number of morphine addicts admitted to the emergency room increased by 106% between the years of 2004 and 2008, and that continues to rise.

 • Anxiety